 This result can also be confirmed by comparing population growth rates of entire populations of fast-senescers versus slow-senescers.
 Calculating the population growth rate improvement of slow-senescing bats and mice relative to their fast-senescing competitors yields the same answer for both species: both improvements are 17% (with data from Table 1, note that 1.17 / 1 = 3.51 / 3).
-Since population growth rate is the correct fitness proxy for exponentially growing or declining populations (Charlesworth, 1994; Mylius and Diekmann, 1995; Caswell, 2001), not the LRS, this section has confirmed that age-independent extrinsic mortality does not affect the relative benefit of reduced senescence for species experiencing different levels of extrinsic mortality, in the absence of density-dependence.
+Since population growth rate is the correct fitness proxy for exponentially growing or declining populations (Charlesworth, 1994; Mylius and Diekmann, 1995; Caswell, 2001), not the LRS, this section has confirmed that age-independent extrinsic mortality does not affect the relative benefit of reduced senescence for species experiencing different levels of extrinsic mortality, in the absence of density dependence.

 Beyond the null: what cancels out under density dependence, what does not?

 Above, we intentionally considered an unrealistic comparison, to be able to show what happens if survival is the only difference between two populations.
 Real bat populations do not show threefold growth compared with mice, and neither can sustain exponential growth forever.
 Intuition (to some at least) suggests that the slow-senescing bats can begin to truly reap the benefits of a long life if density dependence makes the ‘penalty’ of having to discount the value of late-produced offspring less severe.
 Why?
-If the population does not in reality expand as fast as predicted by density-independent growth rules “5 offspring per year and 60% survival for all who aren’t scheduled to die of old age yet”, then the trumpet shapes of Figure 1 do not expand as fast as they did before; mathematically, slower growth means that the value of late-placed offspring is not devalued as strongly compared to the early-placed ones, and as a whole density-dependence offers a potential for a smaller penalty for a lineage of descendants appearing late into a population.
+If the population does not in reality expand as fast as predicted by density-independent growth rules “5 offspring per year and 60% survival for all who aren’t scheduled to die of old age yet”, then the trumpet shapes of Figure 1 do not expand as fast as they did before.
+Mathematically, slower growth means that the value of late-placed offspring is not devalued as strongly compared to the early-placed ones.
+Therefore, as a whole density dependence offers a potential for a smaller penalty for a lineage of descendants appearing late into a population.
 If population growth ceases altogether, the penalty vanishes as well.
 In other words: if we assume that slow bats can reach old age just as often as they did in the density-independent case, and now their late offspring are not nearly as bad investments as they were under unlimited population growth, then selection is now much freer to reward slow life histories (Figure 2 illustrates the idea graphically).

 This intuition can be correct, but it comes with a strong caveat: the if clause in the previous sentence.
 The argument relies on the assumption that bats really can reach old age just like they did under unlimited growth.
 The crux of the issue is that population growth cannot be reduced ‘just like that’; that is, while keeping all vital rates unchanged.
 Something has to change for the growth to be lower.
 Perhaps fewer young are born, or perhaps some are never born because their potential mothers had already died.
 There are many possibilities, and this matters.